Introduction and purpose

 - be found responsible only if the information as a whole shows that it is more likely than not that the conduct violated Board of Regents Policy: Student Conduct Code;

-- receive a written disciplinary decision following the hearing; and
+- receive a written student conduct decision following the hearing; and

-- receive notification of the procedure for a campus-wide appeal of the disciplinary decision.
+- receive notification of the procedure for a campus-wide appeal of the student conduct decision.

-A formal record, a tape recording, or a transcript of the hearing must be kept for appellate purposes.
+A digital recording, or a transcript of the hearing, must be kept for appellate purposes.
 Board of Regents Policy: Student Conduct Code hearings are not court cases, and court rules of process, procedure, or evidence do not apply.

 - Campus Committee on Student Behavior (CCSB)

-The CCSB is a campus-wide hearing body comprised of faculty, staff, and students that hears and decides complaints, including those related to student groups, under the Board of Regents Policy: Student Conduct Code, except for those involving sexual misconduct.
-See Appendix: CCSB Hearing Procedures: Twin Cities.
+The CCSB is a campus-wide hearing body comprised of faculty, staff, and students that hears and decides complaints, including those related to student groups, under Board of Regents Policy: Student Conduct Code, except for those involving sexual misconduct.
+See Procedure: CCSB Hearing Procedures: Twin Cities.